 - When an adult raises their hand, the children will recognise this as the 'stop' sign and will pause in talking and action.
-Any adults in the vicinity will also do the same, thus demonstrating a positive role model for the children. - All pupils to show respect and courtesy towards all adults in school and towards each other - Parents to encourage their children to show respect and support the school's authority to discipline its pupils - Every teacher will be good at managing and improving children's behaviour - Children will follow the expectation and instructions of all adults - Children will follow the school rules including expectations about hygiene practices - Zero tolerance for physical incidents, this will result in the matter being referred immediately to members of the SLT what makes them 'tick' is useful in finding a 'way in' to tackling any issues.
-Parents and carers are valuable partners in this.
+Any adults in the vicinity will also do the same, thus demonstrating a positive role model for the children. - All pupils to show respect and courtesy towards all adults in school and towards each other - Parents to encourage their children to show respect and support the school's authority to discipline its pupils - Every teacher will be good at managing and improving children's behaviour - Children will follow the expectation and instructions of all adults - Zero tolerance for physical incidents, this will result in the matter being referred immediately to members of the SLT